xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 ## TL;DR

 `flox>=0.9` now automatically optimizes GroupBy reductions with dask arrays to reduce memory usage and increase parallelism!
 Here I describe how.
+To opt in, simply set `method=None` if you were setting it explicitly previously.

 ## What is flox?